Communication

 Notes

-The elements in this enumeration should be accessed through their ‘as_uint8’ property to enforce the type expected by other classes from this library.
+The elements in this enumeration should be accessed through their ‘as_uint8’ method to enforce the type expected by other classes from this library.

 CONTROLLER_IDENTIFICATION = 11